AmarilloArts/Amarillo-s-Pose-Library/README.md

 What is this?
 =============
 This is my own take on the [deprecated Pose Library](https://blenderartists.org/t/pose-library-legacy/1457190) from Blender.
 I liked how simple and straightforward it was.
-It let me save and load poses much faster than the current Asset Library implementation, which I am not a fan of for poses.
+It let me save and load poses much faster than the current Asset Library implementation, which I am not a fan of.

 What features does it include?
 ==============================